 As an Oregon hikers, we are used to having the trail pretty much to ourselves, but there were TONS of people the day we went (a Thursday), and it can get especially up-close and personal while everyone is moving in different directions as they get over the log jam.

 Seriously, Oregon, don't play innocent with me.
-I know that at least a few of you are in the habit of enhancing your hiking vibe on occasion, and I'm not trying to harsh your mellow, but you really do need your wits completely on for this one.
+I know that at least a few of you are in the habit of enhancing your hiking vibe.
+Normally, I'd say you be you.
+But in this case, you really do need your wits completely on for this one.
 Stay straight and stay safe, folks.

 → Read what others have to say about Oneonta Gorge on TripAdvisor.